chromaway/ngcccbase/doc/exchange.md

 Testing that the server is up
 -----------------------

-Whether you are running ngccc-server from the command line or from supervisord, you can use a json-rpc library to do this.
+Whether you are running ngccc-server from the command line or from supervisord, you can use a json-rpc client to check that the server is up and working.

 Example in python with pyjsonrpc: